cubeta-io/cubeta-starter/docs/created-model.md

 # Created Models

-The created models will have methods that controls the flow of your application
+The created models will have methods that help you control the flow of your application

 ## searchableArray method